 We know processed foods aren’t great for our health but they can also affect the gut microbiome.
 Specifically, preservatives such as polysorbate 80 and carboxymethylcellulose (CMPF), which are common emulsifiers in many processed foods that directly alter the gut microbiome composition.4

-Antibiotics cause widespread alterations of the gut microbiome, because they don’t discriminate between good and opportunistic bacteria.5 While antibiotics can be necessary, we use them too often and sometimes unnecessarily.
+Antibiotics cause widespread alterations of the gut microbiome because they don’t discriminate between good and opportunistic bacteria.5 While antibiotics can be necessary, we use them too often and sometimes needlessly.
 Overall, we need to be more careful when taking antibiotics.

 All too often we pop these pills when we have a minor injury or inconvenience.
 Now that you know they damage your gut, you might want to consider whether or not they are worth it.